0

 Green Striped Cushaw Winter Squash (Heirloom, 105 Days)

 Heirloom 1820’s.
-The Green Striped Cushaw Winter Squash is a crookneck, and will run up to 20” long, weighing up to 12 pounds.
+The Green Striped Cushaw Winter Squash is a crookneck and will run up to 20” long, weighing up to 12 pounds.
 Skin is creamy white with mottled green stripes.
-Slightly grainy texture of the flesh is sweet with a distinctive cushaw flavor.
+The slightly grainy texture of the flesh is sweet with a distinctive cushaw flavor.
 The Green Striped Cushaw Winter Squash is great for pies.
 Tolerates squash vine borer.

 15 seeds